• Recipes

 • In a separate medium size mixing bowl combine all the breaded coating ingredients. mix together thoroughly.

-• Take a tbsp of tuna mixture and roll into a ball shape with hands.
+• Take a tablespoon of tuna mixture and roll into a ball shape with hands.

 • Roll tuna ball in the breaded coating mixture to cover and place on oiled baking sheet.